List of protests and demonstrations in the United States by size

 Widespread mass protests have occurred throughout U.S. history, particularly in the 20th and 21st centuries, reflecting widespread civic engagement and mobilization around social, political, and environmental issues.
 These events have ranged from single-location gatherings to coordinated nationwide events.

 List

-This list includes U.S. protests with at least 101,000 participants, ordered by peak single-day protestor turnout.
-Events spanning multiple locations are highlighted in yellow.
+This list includes U.S. protests with at least 101,000 participants, ordered by peak protestor turnout per event.
+Single-day protest events spanning multiple locations are highlighted in yellow.
+Series of protests including multiple dates and events are highlighted in orange.